 In measuring the performance of the above Objectives, the DOE evaluator(s) shall consider performance trends and outcomes in facility and infrastructure programs.
-This may include, but is not limited to, the management of real property assets to maintain effective operational safety, worker health, environmental protection and compliance, property preservation, and cost effectiveness; planning and executing strategies to promote the resilience and reliability of laboratory infrastructure; effective facility utilization, maintenance and budget execution; day-to-day management and utilization of space in the active portfolio; maintenance and renewal of building systems, structures and components associated with the Laboratory's facility and land assets; management of energy use, conservation, and sustainability practices; the integration and alignment of the Laboratory's comprehensive strategic plan with capabilities; facility planning, forecasting, and acquisition; the delivery of accurate and timely information required to carry out the critical decision and budget formulation process; quality of site and facility planning documents; and Cost and Schedule Performance Index performance for facility and infrastructure projects.
+This may include, but is not limited to, the management of real property assets to maintain effective operational safety, worker health, environmental protection and compliance, property preservation, and cost-effectiveness; planning and executing strategies to promote the resilience and reliability of Laboratory infrastructure; effective facility utilization, maintenance and budget execution; day-to-day management and utilization of space in the active portfolio; maintenance and renewal of building systems, structures and components associated with the Laboratory's facility and land assets; management of energy use, conservation, and sustainability practices; the integration and alignment of the Laboratory's comprehensive strategic plan with capabilities; facility planning, forecasting, and acquisition; the delivery of accurate and timely information required to carry out the critical decision and budget formulation process; quality of site and facility planning documents; and Cost and Schedule Performance Index performance for facility and infrastructure projects.

-• OSO: Continue to effectively execute and successfully deliver the FY 2023 scope for the two SC projects equal to or less than \$50M designated to the Laboratory Director by SC.
+- OSO: Improve facility project planning processes to ensure a stable, executable, and defendable construction program including IGPP, GPP, SLI, programmatic and infrastructure projects with the long-term vision of the Lab and management team commitment.
+(Objective 7.2) - OSO: Continue to effectively execute and successfully deliver the FY 2024 scope for the two SC projects equal to or less than \$50M designated to the Laboratory Director by SC.
 These are the Craft Resources Support Facility and the Stable Isotope Production Facility.
 (Objective 7.2)